launchql/launchql/packages/pgsql-test/README.md

 });
 ```

-This is the fastest way to bring up a ready-to-query schema from a compiled LaunchQL module.
+This is the fastest way to bring up a ready-to-query schema from a compiled LaunchQL module - perfect for both development and CI environments.

+## Why LaunchQL's Approach?

+LaunchQL provides the best of both worlds:

+1. **Sqitch Compatibility**: Keep your familiar Sqitch syntax and migration approach
+2. **TypeScript Performance**: Our TS-rewritten deployment engine delivers up to 10x faster schema deployments
+3. **Developer Experience**: Tight feedback loops with near-instant schema setup for tests
+4. **CI Optimization**: Dramatically reduced test suite run times with optimized deployment

+By maintaining Sqitch compatibility while supercharging performance, LaunchQL enables you to keep your existing migration patterns while enjoying the speed benefits of our TypeScript engine.

 ## Environment Overrides